Detailed tutorial on how to change the SSH Port

 # netstat -tulpn | grep sshd

-- Now, use the below commands for starting the firewall on a CentOS:
+Step 3: Now, use the following commands to restart the firewall in CentOS:

 # service iptables start